 - What can I expect during the recovery?
 Different procedures come with different recovery times.
 Ask your medical team what you can expect, and when you think you will be back on your feet.
 This will prepare you for the coming days, weeks, and months.

 These are just a few questions that should help you decide if surgery is right for you or not.
 To learn more about any of the above, contact us today.

 There are two different types of surgery: emergency and planned.
 An example of an emergency surgery would be an appendectomy or a procedure that is needed to save your life following a car accident.
 While these emergency procedures are what many people think of when they hear about surgery, it is the not-so-urgent operations that we would like to focus on today.
 Millions of Americans undergo surgery for all different reasons every single year.
 Elective surgery (a procedure you choose to have done) is common and can help correct a wide range of problems.
 However, all surgeries come with inherent risks and benefits.
 This is why it is so important you understand what to expect and why the surgery is being performed.

 At Texas Partners Healthcare Group, we encourage our patients to ask questions and do everything they can to understand their diagnosis, prognosis, and suggested treatment path.
 Knowing whether surgery is right for you is key to how successful the procedure will be.
 Sadly, many Americans willingly agree to a surgery that hurts more than helps.
-It is our goal to reduce the number of unnecessary surgeries and help our patients understand their rights.
+It is our goal as a Frisco pain management clinic to reduce the number of unnecessary surgeries and help our patients understand their rights.
 If you have been told you need surgery, or if you think surgery may be right for you, give Texas Partners Healthcare Group a call today and schedule an appointment.
 You don’t have to live in pain.
 We are here to help.